theogiraudet/Bookshelf/docs/modules/block.md

   **State**: The particle is emitted.
 ```

-*Emit the particle of the block at 0 0 0:*
+*Example: Emit the particle of the block at 0 0 0:*

 ```mcfunction
 # Get block data